chrisnoonan98675/site/xl-deploy/concept/authoring-a-new-step-primitive-for-rules.markdown

 Refer to the [Step Reference](stepreference.html) for all predefined step primitives.
 You can define your own step primitives by writing Java classes of your own, using the proper annotations and interfaces.

 ## Referencing step library code

-In order to compile your own step primitives, you depend on the following jars, to be found in XL Deploy's `lib/` folder:
+In order to compile your own step primitives, you depend on the following JARs, to be found in XL Deploy's `lib/` folder:

-* base-plugin-x.y.z.jar
+* `base-plugin-x.y.z.jar`
-* udm-plugin-api-x.y.z.jar
+* `udm-plugin-api-x.y.z.jar`

 ## Making step primitives available to XL Deploy

 After writing the code for your step primitive(s), you make them available to XL Deploy by compiling them into a jar file and putting the jar in XL Deploy's `plugins/` folder.

 ## Authoring a step primitive